XJTUeducation/GraphFlow/README.md

 Graph: A graph is a container that contains modules and links.
 Module: A module is an executable that shoule be implemented by user.
 Link: A link is a connector between modules.
-Message: information that flows via link from one module to another.
+Message: Information that flows via link from one module to another.

 # example:
-  If we want to implement expression, a + b = ?, we may do it like this below:
+  If we want to implement expression a + b = ?
+We may do it like this below:
-  Create three modules, one module named "a" with default value 10, another module named "b" with default valude 20, and the last module named "Add" that print out value of a+b.
+  Create three modules, one module named "a" with default value 10, another module named "b" with default value 20, and the last module named "add" that prints out result of a+b.

 ##  1, Define message type IntMessage:

     class IntMessage: public Message {
     public:
       IntMessage(int value): mValue(value) {}